Relubrication can extend bearing unit service life under any of the following conditions:

 - The bearings accommodate normal or heavy loads.

 - The bearings operate for extended periods at high speeds or at temperatures above 55 °C (130 °F).

 - The bearings are subjected to high vibration levels.

-If relubrication is needed, the relubrication intervals can be estimated following the method explained under Estimating the relubrication interval for grease.
+If relubrication is needed, the relubrication intervals can be estimated by following the method explained under Estimating the relubrication interval for grease.

-When relubricating, the shaft should be turned and grease should be pumped slowly until fresh grease starts to escape from the seal(s).
+When relubricating, the shaft should be turned and grease pumped slowly until fresh grease starts to escape from the seal(s).
 Excessive pressure from pumping too quickly can damage the seals.
 When machines and equipment are used for a limited period of time, SKF recommends relubricating each bearing at the end of the operational period, i.e. immediately before being laid up.

-Relubrication features for housings made of:
+Relubrication features for cast iron housings:

 Grease fitting with a 1/4-28 SAE-LT thread.